bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 ```

 This removes the need to tack on **g** to the end of *substitute* commands.
-Once *gdefault* is set the following will be a global (within line) substitute
+Once *gdefault* is set the following will be a global substitute command:
-command:

 ```
 :%s/old/new
 ```

-All the following substitute examples will assume **gdefault** has been set.
+All the following substitute examples will assume *gdefault* has been set.

 Substitute in a visual block
 ----------------------------
-Do the following to substitute *old* with *new* within a rectangular visual
+Do the following to substitute *old* with *new* only within a rectangular
-block only (that is a **Control-v** style visual selection):
+visual block, that being a **Control-v** style visual selection:

 ```
 :'<,'>s/\%Vold/new